The Book of Love (The Magnetic Fields song): Mike Doughty version

 Mike Doughty released Golden Delicious on February 19, 2008, which included "Book of Love" as an "[iTunes Only (Magnetic Fields Cover)]", track 12, with only acoustic guitar, piano and vocals, very true to the original.

+Tracey Thorn version

+Tracey Thorn released the album Out Of The Woods, which included "Book of Love" as track 13.

 Mishima version

 The Catalan band Mishima included a version in Catalan, "El llibre de l'amor", in its 2022 album L'aigua clara (Crystal Clear Water).